$1 coffee chain taps into Israeli anger over high cost of living

 "You brought new people into the Knesset (parliament) and people think they will change the country," said Katz.
 "But the new government was a disappointment and then came Cofix."

-In late 2013, Katz launched Cofix, an increasingly popular coffee and snack chain modeled on dollar stores in the United States that has grown to 80 outlets across Israel, mainly on busy streets in urban centers.
+In late 2013, Katz launched Cofix, an increasingly popular coffee and snack chain modelled on dollar stores in the United States that has grown to 80 outlets across Israel, mainly on busy streets in urban centres.

 The concept is simple: coffee and snacks such as sandwiches and quiche for five shekels ($1.30) each.
 Until Cofix came along, Israeli coffee shops routinely charged $3-$4 for a coffee and $5-$10 for a sandwich.